katie-plese/MECH-105/Simpson's Rule/README.md

 # Simpson's 1/3 Rule
-MATLAB function for integrating experimental data using Simpson's 1/3 Rule.
+MATLAB function to integrate a set of equally spaced vectors using Simpson's 1/3 Rule.

 `function [I] = Simpson (x,y)`